Overdose death is preventable. Decriminalize all drugs.

-Toronto Harm Reduction Alliance (THRA) is a coalition of people who use drugs, workers, students, researchers, academics and allies.
+Toronto Harm Reduction Alliance (THRA) is a coalition of people who use drugs, workers, students, researchers, and allies.
 We are advocates working to end prohibition and save lives.
-We believe in Harm Reduction as a philosophy and a socio-political approach to an ever-growing population of people who use drugs; those who are otherwise left at risk, faced with stigma, limited infrastructure and minimal policy to protect them.
-We are the beating heart and front-runners for Harm Reduction and policy change in the GTA; constantly working to reduce the harms associated with the criminalization of drug use.
+We believe in Harm Reduction as a philosophy and a socio-political approach to an ever-growing population of people who use drugs- those who are otherwise left at risk, faced with stigma, limited infrastructure and minimal policy to protect them.
+We are the beating heart and front-runners for Harm Reduction and policy change in the GTA, constantly working to reduce the harms associated with the criminalization of drug use.

-THRA meets on the second Friday of every month to provide a meeting place for Harm Reduction related issues; for individuals and groups to discuss their need and issues; share information; support one another; and continue the development of Harm Reduction practices and influence policy.
+THRA meets on the second Friday of every month to provide a meeting place for Harm Reduction related issues; for individuals and groups to discuss their needs and issues; share information; support one another; and continue the development of Harm Reduction practices and influence policy.

 THRA rose from the ashes of SCUC (the Safer Crack Use Coalition).
 SCUC fought to bring crack pipes and related supplies to Toronto as well as a provide a drug-positive space where people could access support and info.
 When the Works, a city funded organization, took over the distribution of crack pipes, SCUC members recognized that the tangible work of SCUC had been completed.
-However, the Coalition’s successes made apparent the need for a city-wide grassroots Harm Reduction group and meeting, as well a safer space for people who use drugs.
+However, the Coalition’s successes made apparent the need for a city-wide grassroots Harm Reduction group and meeting, as well as a safer space for people who use drugs.
 It was this that motivated a small collection of drug users, allies and agency staff to envision a Toronto-based organization that would (and could) represent those in our community without a voice, and push for the Harm Reduction and drug users movement.
 With the goal of being at the pinnacle of drug user advocacy and education, THRA held its first meeting in January of 2012.

-THRA’s committed members have helped organize rallies including the National Day of Action on Overdose Awareness (Feb 20/21st) and the International Day of Overdose Awareness (Aug 31st).
+THRA’s committed members have helped organize rallies including the National Day of Action on Overdose Deaths (Feb 20/21st) and the International Day of Overdose Awareness (Aug 31st).
 THRA also fully supports our sister affiliate, Toronto Overdose Prevention Society (TOPS), in opening Toronto’s first (and only!) unsanctioned overdose prevention site and related initiatives.

 As crusaders for marginalized peoples, THRA and TOPS actively fight for fair, affordable and stable housing and advocate for the homeless community.
 To this end, collectively, with the efforts of allied organizations, we successfully pressured the City of Toronto to open the Moss Park Armoury for otherwise limited Out Of The Cold efforts, during 2017/2018’s treacherous cold .